-No instances of non-compliance with solvency capital requirements were reported by the Company to the Central Bank of Ireland during the financial year.
+The Company complied fully with all solvency capital requirements over the year and as a result, no communications of non-compliance were reported by the Company to the Central Bank of Ireland during the year.

 The Company has not substantially changed the approaches adopted to manage its capital from the previous accounting period.